 4. The Majority of Dogs Can Easily Digest Grains

-While it's true that going grain free may help certain canines, it is unlikely to help your dog in the way that you think.
+While it's true that going grain-free may help certain canines, it is unlikely to help your dog in the way that you think.

 Most dogs with allergies suffer from atopic dermatitis.
 Dogs can have itchy skin allergies to a variety of different substances, but dogs don’t commonly suffer from gluten or grain intolerances or allergies.
 It is not impossible – but very unlikely.

 Only about 10% of allergies in dogs are caused by food (6, 7, 8).
 Most of this 10% is caused by eating proteins such as beef, chicken, eggs, and lamb, which studies have found to be the most common allergens.
-While it does occur, wheat and corn are a more rare cause of allergies in dogs.
-Statistically, your pet's itchy skin is most likely caused by an allergy to something in the environment, such as pollen, mold, dust mite dander and cockroach dander.
+While it does occur, wheat and corn are a more rare causes of allergies in dogs.
+Statistically, your pet's itchy skin is most likely caused by an allergy to something in the environment, such as pollen, mold, dust mite dander, and cockroach dander.

 If you think that your dog is suffering from a food allergy, please talk to your veterinarian.
 It may be better to try a novel protein (venison, kangaroo) diet or a hypoallergenic diet before cutting out the grains, and put your pooch through the elimination diet trial.

 5. The High Cost of Grain-Free Dog Foods